-RiverCOG has not amended its originally adopted budget.
+RiverCOG has amended its originally adopted budget.
+Original adoption was May 24, 2023, and the amended adoption was on June 28, 2023.
 Excess expenditures do not represent a violation of any regulatory or statutory provisions.

 NOTE 2 - COMPLIANCE - EXCESS OF EXPENDITURES OVER APPROPRIATIONS